2dv611/syllabus/resources/project_assignment.md

 Some meeting have pre-defined topics that should be prepared in advanced:

-* Meeting 1 - The group should have decided on a open source application and disused the deployment pipeline
+* Meeting 1 - The group should have decided on a open source application and discussed the deployment pipeline
 * Meeting 2 - The application should be up and running the production environment, this could be done manually
 * Meeting 3 - ...
 * Meeting 4 - ...